emarsden/pg-el/README.md

 - The [CitusDB](https://github.com/citusdata/citus) extension for sharding PostgreSQL over multiple hosts works perfectly (last tested 2025-03 with Citus version 12.1.5, which is based on PostgreSQL 16.6).

+- The [OrioleDB](https://github.com/orioledb/orioledb) extension, which adds a new storage engine designed for better multithreading and solid state storage, works perfectly.
+Last tested 2025-04 with version beta10.

-- The [Microsoft DocumentDB](https://github.com/microsoft/documentdb) extension for MongoDB-like queries works perfectly (last tested 2025-02 with version 16.6).
+- The [Microsoft DocumentDB](https://github.com/microsoft/documentdb) extension for MongoDB-like queries works perfectly (last tested 2025-04 with the FerretDB distribution 2.1.0).
 Note that this is not the same product as Amazon DocumentDB.

 - The [Hydra Columnar](https://github.com/hydradatabase/columnar) extension for column-oriented storage and parallel queries works perfectly (last tested 2025-03).